jeff-wolff/lineage-entertainment/README.md

 define('WP_ENV', 'production');
 ```

 ### With Vite you have a dev server included.
-When you change a file, the browser reloads the page.
+When you change a file the browser reloads the page.

 ## Scripts